dknittel/rails_passion_project/passion_project/notes.md

-Sun:
-(done) Sort players by points in drafts#show controller (done)Display logout and 'is picking' with react (done) Display view_stats and select player buttons on page with react

-Morning:
-(done)Post to database with ajax

-Afternoon: (teacher help)
-(done)Remove selected players with react

-Afternoon/night:
-Get full teams working
-Display teams?
-Get view_stats button working (with react?) (afternoon/night)

-If time:
+First of all, I would like to fix the error with ending the draft and sending it to the complete page.
+Also, it would be nice if the drafts page outputted which team is currently picking a player.
+Additionally, I would like to have the drafts page display the current team's players so far.
+Finally, I want to use react to create 'loading' text on the create teams page while the drafts page is loading
-(skip?)Display complete page with react or just normal button link (just remove is picking and logout button for now) Update 'is picking' with react (skip?)
+Display complete page with react or just normal button link Update 'is picking' with react
 Logout link button
+Use react to do the view stats
-(skip) Display finish draft button with react fix register and login
+Display finish draft button with react

-When home (stay up as late as you need):
-Prep what to say (30 min)
-Clean up code (10 min)
-Create video (40 min)
+Put 'loading' on create teams page while drafts page loads Fix login and register authentication and errors
+See notes from sinatra version

 api/v1/drafts/:id
 @draft.to_json with options to send everything from rails to js